taraskuzyk/project-sigma/frontend/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+### Local Dev
+before you run the app, you will have to modify your `/etc/hosts` file to add a `app.localhost` path, so that you can access the app routes.

+run: `sudo vi /etc/hosts`
+add somehwere in the hosts file:
+`app.localhost  127.0.0.1`
+hit "esc" and put `:wq` and hit `enter` on your keyboard.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: